 We're Witnessing the End of Free Return

-CouponBirds' data indicates that an increasing number of retailers are choosing to charge for returns in 2022, and return fees are likely to become more common.
+CouponBirds' research indicates that an increasing number of retailers are choosing to charge for returns in 2022, and return fees are likely to become more common.
 Among the top 50 US retailers, including Amazon, JCPenney, and Hobby Lobby, only 30% offer free returns, while 70% charge for restocking fees, pick-up fees, or shipping costs.

-With fewer retailers offering free returns, the era of free returns appears to be ending.
-Shoppers are advised to exercise patience when making purchases, choose products carefully, and minimize returns to avoid incurring additional re-stocking fees, pick-up fees, or shipping costs.
+As fewer retailers offer free returns, the era of free returns appears to end.
+Shoppers are advised to think twice before paying and minimize returns to avoid additional fees.

 References